pirsch-analytics/docs/docs/get-started/frontend-integration.md

     data-code="YOUR_IDENTIFICATION_CODE"></script>
 ```

+## Custom Domains

+It's possible to serve the Pirsch scripts from your own domain.
+You can learn how to do this [here](/advanced/custom-domains.md).

 ## Privacy Policy

 If required in your country, you can use our [template](/privacy#privacy-policy-template) to add a paragraph to your privacy policy about the use of Pirsch.